Mr00Magician/Virtual-Mouse/README.md

 <h2 id ="HOW-TO-RUN"> HOW TO RUN </h2>

-To run this app, follow these simple steps:
+To run this app, you can download the [latest release](https://github.com/Mr00Magician/Virtual-Mouse/releases/tag/v0.1.0) where you will find a .exe file.
+Run the .exe file and that's it!
+However if you wish to use the source code to run the app, follow these simple steps:
 - See that you have `Python` installed.
-- Clone this repository.
+- Clone this branch (or the repository if you wish to).
 - Create a new Python environment and install the dependencies in it.
 This can be done as follows:
   - Open `command prompt` and `cd` to the directory where you have cloned the repo.
   - Run the command `Python -m venv env` to create a new virtual environment named `env`